-The Fund is exposed to price risk due to their investments in non-monetary assets of unlisted unit trust and foreign forward exchange contracts for which prices in the future are uncertain.
+The Fund is exposed to price risk due to its investments in non-monetary assets of listed trusts and listed equities and monetary assets of forward foreign exchange contracts for which prices in the future are uncertain.
 The Fund manages the price risk by ensuring that all activities are transacted in accordance with mandates, overall investment strategy and within approved limits.